Khaled Anam

 Khaled Anam is a Pakistani actor, producer and singer.

 He has acted in various dramas, like Kahi Unkahi, Muqaddas, Bhaagti Bareera.

-As a singer, he's best known for his rendition of Shah Hussain's kalam Peera Ho during the 1990s.
+As a singer, he's best known for his rendition of Shah Hussain's Punjabi poem Peera Ho (1992).

 Early and personal life

 Family background

 Born and raised in Karachi, he is the youngest of six siblings.
 His father, originally from Madras, was in the British Army.
 His mother, originally a teacher who also sang for Radio Pakistan in the 1950s, was a Kashmiri who hailed from Sialkot.
 His family being inclined to arts, he himself learned to play the guitar and did theatre early on.

 Education

 He earned his Master's in journalism from the Karachi University and later did theatrical training courses with Grips Theatre in Germany.

 Family

-His wife Tehmina Khaled is an entertainment journalist and choreographer who’s the daughter of the late actor Latif Charlie, himself the son of comedian Noor Mohammed Charlie, and of Masooma Shah, one of PTV's first actresses.
+His wife Tehmina Khaled is an entertainment journalist and choreographer.
+She is the daughter of the late actor Latif Charlie, himself the son of comedian Noor Mohammed Charlie, and Masooma Shah, one of PTV's first actresses.

-His sons, Ammar and Komail Anam, are both musicians.
-In addition to being a musician, his son Komail is also an actor, making his acting debut in Hum TV's Chamak Damak.
+Tehmina and Khalid's sons, Ammar and Komail Anam, are both musicians.
+Komail is also an actor, making his acting debut in Hum TV's Chamak Damak.